wp-plugins/aweber-forms-by-mailmunch/readme.txt

 * Display multiple forms on a single page
 * Easily add forms to pages and posts with a button in the page/post editor

-After installation and creating your account, the plugin will guide you through connecting with AWeber, selecting your List from our service, and then adding the form to your site.
+After installation and creating your account, the plugin will guide you through connecting with AWeber, selecting your AWeber List from our service, and then adding the form to your site.
 The time from starting installation to have the form on your site should be less than 5 minutes - absolutely everything can be done via our user friendly GUI - no file editing at all!

 == Installation ==